-7.1 "European" or "Natura 2000" sites are those that are designated for their wildlife interest(s) through the Conservation of Habitats and Species Regulations 2017 and constitute the most important wildlife and habitat sites within the European Union.
-The Council has an adopted policy approach, the Habitats Monitoring and

-- Mitigation Strategy, prepared alongside the Part 1 Local Plan (and most recently updated at the Policy & Resources Committee meeting on 5th February 2019). - 7.2 The application is for a single dwelling and whilst the proximity to designated areas is noted this has not triggered the need for a bespoke shadow habitat regulation assessment. - 7.2 An appropriate Ecology survey has been submitted in relation to the site.
-A concern in relation to foul and surface water disposal to a nearby ditch-system and potential impact on Water Voles was previously a concern.
+- 7.1 "European" or "Natura 2000" sites are those that are designated for their wildlife interest(s) through the Conservation of Habitats and Species Regulations 2017 and constitute the most important wildlife and habitat sites within the European Union.
+The Council has an adopted policy approach, the Habitats Monitoring and Mitigation Strategy, prepared alongside the Part 1 Local Plan (and most recently updated at the Policy & Resources Committee meeting on 5th February 2019). - 7.2 The application is for a single dwelling and whilst the proximity to designated areas is noted this has not triggered the need for a bespoke shadow habitat regulation assessment. - 7.2 An appropriate Ecology survey has been submitted in relation to the site.
+A concern in relation to foul and surface water disposal to a nearby ditch-system and potential impact on Water Voles is outstanding considerations are defined as a government grant such as new homes bonus or the Community Infrastructure Levy.
+The application has been assessed and there are no financial implications that would impact the determination of the application.